Sorry, you need to enable JavaScript to visit this website.

 • the popular initiative – how does it work and why it is an important tool for influence

-• in which municipalities the popular initiative is introduced
+• municipalities that allow the popular initiative

 • inspiring examples of how municipalities can work with popular initiatives submitted by young people